Informative Snippets in Results for Efficient Relevance Judgement during the Prior Art Search.

 Notorious Titles & Irrelevant Text

 A typical patent contains about 10-12 pages of text.
-We routinely bump into patents that are longer and have 50-60 pages of text!
+However, we routinely bump into patents that are longer and have 50-60 pages of text!
 When looking for prior art, the information you’re looking for could be anywhere within that text.
 Even expert searchers spend 90% of their time searching for that crucial piece within the text.

 How PQAI helps in Time-Efficient Prior Art Search?